Welcome to Mid-Pacific Post 1 Guam

 Includes salad, baked potato with all the trimmings.

 The 2nd Saturday of each month.
-Sign up at the
+Sign up and pay at the

 canteen no later than the Wednesday before.